meinanolis/Zemismart-Switch-Modification/README.md

 ## Setting up ESPEasy

 Now you can setup ESPEasy.
+Everything is detailed [here](https://www.letscontrolit.com/wiki/index.php?title=ESP_Easy_web_interface).
+Below I concentrate on the project specific settings.

+### Hardware Tab

+after powerup the Relais should be one on and the other off for having the regularswitch working. you can do that in the Hardware tab by setting the Bootstate of:

+* GPIO13 to Low
+* GPIO14 to High

+### Devices

 * The two push buttons are configured as *switch inputs* and button type *active low*.
 * If you like to you can also configure the relais as switches but thats optional.